 This Japanese company was founded in 1927 as an acoustic piano maker.
 Since adding digital pianos to their line, Kawai strives to give them the same quality sound as you can find in their acoustics, and with the MP7 they succeed beautifully.
 This keyboard has an excellent response at all dynamic levels, with weighted keys giving it a touch very similar to Kawai’s acoustic models.
 Unlike some digital keyboards, the cabinet on the MP7 is designed to look like an actual piano, down to the height of the keys relative to the piano’s top and the realistic response from the accompanying pedal.

-Like the Casio, the Korg B1 sells for less than $500.
+Like the Casio, the Korg B1 sells for a very decent price.
 It is able to achieve such great value by simplifying its design, focusing on replicating an acoustic’s feel and tone and removing many of the bells and whistles more expensive digital pianos boast.
 They’ve streamlined the interface, removing the control buttons that line the tops of most digital keyboards and instead using the keys themselves as the controls.
 While this does take some getting used to, it can actually be better for a new player, for whom the broad array of options presented by many digital keyboards can be overwhelming.
 If you want to play “Hot Cross Buns” in barnyard sounds, this isn’t the piano for you.
 If you want to learn piano in your own home for a reasonable price, look no further than the Korg B1, one of the best beginner pianos period.

 Accessories You’ll Need